How to Create Your Buyer Persona [live webinar transcript]

 I think on that note I want to thank you all for having me here today.
-I’m happy to stick around, take questions after Tristan completes the demo.
+I’m happy to stick around and take questions after Tristan completes the demo.
 If it’s okay with you I’m going to stop sharing my screen.

 3 Biggest Mistakes When Building a Buyer Persona